AryanRana11/next-gen-learning-dashboard/README.md

     npm run dev
     ```
 5.  **Open the App**:
-    Navigate to [next-gen dashoard](next-gen-learning-dashboard-olive.vercel.app) in your browser.
+    Navigate to [next-gen-learning-dashboard-olive.vercel.app](next-gen-learning-dashboard-olive.vercel.app) in your browser.